 Cons: May lack the money and backers to carry him in a city-wide race.
 At the age of 81, will Heller have the stamina to fundraise and knock on doors?

-Michelle Gomez, is currently the district two commissioner.
-So far, there are no opponents for this seat and rumors are flying that she is gearing up to run as mayor.
+Michelle Gomez is currently the District two commissioner, and so far, there are no opponents for this seat, and rumors are flying that she is gearing up to run as mayor.
 If she does, district two will have an open seat.

-Pros: Appears well-liked by some in her district and attends local meetings.
+Pros: She appears well-liked by some in her district and attends local meetings.

 Cons: A former Republican that switched to being an Independent to run in her mostly Democratic district, Gomez is defensive and combative on the dais and never had the backing of fellow commissioners for items in her own district until Julie Fishman was elected.
 Gomez also has a hard time socializing with people that she is not familiar with.
-Although financially secure, she refused to give up her $700 monthly car allowance when asked to even consider discussing the item further.
+Although financially secure, she refused to give up her $700 monthly car allowance when asked to consider further discussing the item.

 Pros: Professional and articulate as well as charitable.

-Cons: Residents in Woodmont could be still angry after she turned her back on them by voting yes to putting the maintenance building behind their homes off a very busy street.
-Also, Placko refused to give up her $700 car monthly car allowance when asked to even consider discussing the item further.
+Cons: Residents in Woodmont could still be angry after she voted yes on the maintenance building behind their homes.
+Also, Placko refused to give up her $700 car monthly car allowance when asked to consider further discussing the item.

-If you are interested in running for mayor, you can live anywhere in the city, however, if you want to run for city commission, you must live in either district two or four.
-Next, you will need to find a campaign treasurer open a campaign account.
-More importantly, you will need to contact City Clerk Pat Tuefel for filing instructions.
+If you are interested in running for mayor, you can live anywhere in the city; however, if you want to run for city commission, you must live in either district two or four.
+Next, you will need to find a campaign treasurer to open a campaign account.
+More importantly, you will need to contact City Clerk Pat Teufel for filing instructions.